SIWENOID v2 — Map

 Two navigation methods are available on any map:

 - Zoom — scroll the mouse wheel to zoom in or out.
-The zoom is centred on the current mouse cursor position, allowing precise zooming into a specific area of the map.
+The zoom centres on the current cursor position.

 - Pan — click and drag the map canvas with the mouse to move the view in any direction.

-If the map view has been moved or zoomed to a point where the map image is no longer visible, click the Reset button (4) to immediately return to the default full-map view.
+If the map view has been panned or zoomed to the point where the map is no longer visible, click the Reset button (4) to immediately return to the default full map view.

-Datapoints are placed on maps by dragging them from the Datapoint Hierarchy screen onto the map canvas.
-Both the map and the datapoint hierarchy must be open simultaneously in separate workspace panels to perform this operation.
+Datapoints are placed on the map by dragging them from the Datapoint Hierarchy screen onto the map canvas.
+To do this, both the map and the datapoint hierarchy must be open simultaneously in separate workspace panels.

 Step 1 — Open the map in edit mode

-Open the target map in one workspace panel.
-Click the + button at the top of a second workspace panel, select Map, then select the same map from the list.
-This opens the map in the second panel.
+Open the target map in a workspace panel.
+Click the + button at the top of a second panel, select the Map option, then select the same map from the list.

-Switch the map to edit mode by clicking the pliers/screwdriver icon in the map toolbar and selecting Edit from the popup menu.
+Switch the map to edit mode by clicking the wrench/screwdriver icon and selecting the Edit option.

-Step 2 — Open the Datapoint Hierarchy in the adjacent panel
+Step 2 — Open the Datapoint Hierarchy in the other panel

 Step 3 — Drag the datapoint onto the map

 Click and hold the datapoint in the hierarchy tree, then drag it across to the map canvas and drop it at the correct physical location on the map image.
-The datapoint icon will appear at the drop position on the map.
+The datapoint icon will appear on the map at the position where it was dropped.

-Step 4 — Resize or reshape the datapoint zone (optional)
+Step 4 — Resize or convert the datapoint zone (optional)

-By default, a placed datapoint appears as a small point icon.
-For zones that cover a physical area (such as a PIR detector covering a room), the icon can be expanded into an Active Zone shape that visually represents the covered area.
+By default, a placed datapoint appears as a small dot icon.
+For zones that cover a physical area (for example, a PIR sensor covering a room), the icon can be expanded into an Active Zone shape that visually represents the covered area.

 To convert a datapoint icon to an active zone: